drewroberts/website/first-video.md

 - The web is a trendy place, keep an eye on the trendsetters and where things are heading
 - Wes Bos, Jeffrey Way, all Google Developer Advocates, and web conference talks are better than college
 - Plenty of resources like Treehouse, Udacity, and Udemy, so no excuses
-- Start here: My top 5 web conference talks as of right now
+- Start here: "My top 5 web conference talks as of right now" will be next video in this series

 ## My two cents

-- Open Source is the real bomb.com
 - Markdown everything
 - AMP as a web framework (Paul Baukus even makes a pitch in Japanese)
-- Laravel if you need a backend (Taylor Otwell & that community are a gift to mankind.
+- Laravel if you need a backend (Taylor Otwell & that community will make you a web artisan.
 Tighten is amazing.)
 - Burn the trailing backslashes and www
+- I prefer server rendered sites over javascript SPA
+- Web components could be a game changer
+- 5G is definately a game changer similar to iphone
 - Google Domains will reduce friction in your life